carolynholzman/analysis/is-google-cracking-down-on-listicles/index.md

 ## The Canonical Tag Handles This…Not

-As noted earlier, events and evidence does **NOT** support this assumption once Google deprecated the parameter tool in Search Console April 2022\.
+As noted earlier, events and evidence do **NOT** support this assumption once Google deprecated the parameter tool in Search Console April 2022\.

 ## Duplicate Content Implications